AdobeDocs/launch-learn.en/help/consent/tutorial.md

 ## Using the Web SDK with the IAB TCF 2.0 Consent Standard

-You can learn more about version 2.0 of the IAB Transparency and Consent Framework at the iab.europe website.
+You can learn more about version 2.0 of the IAB Transparency and Consent Framework at the [IAB Europe website](https://iabeurope.eu/transparency-consent-framework/).

 To set the consent preference data using this standard, we need to add the Privacy Details mixin to our Experience Event schema in Platform:

 This mixin contains the consent preference fields required by the IAB TCF 2.0 standard.
-For more on schemas and mixins, see the XDM System Overview.
+For more on schemas and mixins, see the [XDM System Overview](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html?lang=en).

 ### Step 1: Create a Consent Data Element